If you find it useful, consider starring the project 💪 and/or following its author ❤️ -there's more on the way!

 );

-This example uses slimconf
+This example uses slimconf to manage environment-dependent configuration.

 const { default: slim, fallback, merge } = require('slimconf');